Gurobi/modeling-examples/optimization201/Modeling_Session_1/README.md

 # Modeling Session 1 - More Widget Distribution Optimization

 ## Problem
-Given demand data produced by a hypothetical machine learning model, as well as transportation costs and production capacity, determine the optimal production and shipment of widgets from a set of production facilities to distribution locations that minimizes cost.
+Given demand data produced by a hypothetical machine learning model, as well as transportation costs and production capacity, determine the optimal production and shipment of widgets from a set of production facilities to distribution locations that minimize cost.

 This is an extension of the same example from Opti 101's first modeling session.